dimsemenov/PhotoSwipe/README.md

 - **swipeTimeThreshold**: A swipe must take no longer than this value in milliseconds to be registered as a swipe gesture.
 Default = 250

 - **slideTimingFunction**: Easing function used when sliding.
 Default = "ease-out

+- **target**: DOM Target for PhotoSwipe.
+By default "window" which will mean PhotoSwipe runs "fullscreen".
+Value must be a valid DOM element.

+- **uiWebViewResetPositionDelay**: Related to enableUIWebViewRepositionTimeout.
+Default = 500

 - **zIndex**: The intial zIndex for PhotoSwipe.
 Default = 1000